Sign up now using the link below:

 FREQUENTLY ASKED QUESTIONS

-1) Is Filmmaking 101 a hands-on class, or is it lecture/discussion?
+1) Is Crash Course in Filmmaking a hands-on class, or is it lecture/discussion?

 2) What’s the difference between this class and your other film class, Let’s make a movie?

-Answer: In Filmmaking 101, you learn how to make movies.
+Answer: In Crash Course in Filmmaking, you learn how to make movies.
 It’s an information-based class, aimed at giving you the key basic information you need to start going out and making your own films.
-(A large number of the students who take Filmmaking 101, actually go out and make their own movies, and have gotten them into some major film festivals).
+(A large number of the students who take Crash Course in Filmmaking actually go out and make their own movies, and have gotten them into some major film festivals).

 If your goal is to make your own movies, and have them turn out well enough that you can submit them to film festivals, you should take both classes.
 Taken together (either the same quarter, or in subsequent quarters) they’ll give you both theory you need to make high qualitym ovies, and a chance to apply it working on an actual film.